13 New Year’s Resolutions That Finally Work—Here’s the Method

 - Keep a basic visual record of your consistency over time

-This works because it turns invisible effort into something you can actually see building up day by day.
-And that visibility matters—humans respond strongly to clear, visual proof of progress.
+This works because it turns invisible effort into something tangible.
+You can actually see your progress building day after day.

 11. I Design My Environment to Make Good Behavior Easier

-Instead of relying on discipline, you shape your surroundings so the right choices become the easiest ones:
+Instead of depending on discipline, shape your environment so the right choices become the easiest ones:

 - Put gym clothes somewhere visible